-The Parkside Nine Phase II development is adding a preference to all of the HUD-assisted housing pursuant to HUD Notice 2013-21 to establish a preference for those who are homeless veterans.
-This preference will include the following:
+The Parkside 4 Phase 2 development has a policy establishing preference for those who are homeless veterans as required for all of the HUD-assisted housing pursuant to HUD Notice 2013-21.
+This preference includes the following:

-- 1. It will become effective August 1, 2015, and/or when approved by HUD. - 2.
-The current waiting list for each property will be maintained consistent with HUD 4350.3 guidelines and the property's Affirmative Fair Housing Marketing Plan (AFHMP). - 3.
+- 1. The current waiting list for each property will be maintained consistent with HUD 4350.3 guidelines and the property's Affirmative Fair Housing Marketing Plan (AFHMP). - 2.
 Current persons on the waitlist for non-public housing assisted units will be notified of the additional preference and how they may apply for the preference and will be granted a first right to an available unit under the preference should they meet the definition of "homeless veteran".
-Notice to the waiting list will be done by mail thirty (30) days prior to adoption of the preference. - 4.
-The next two (2) non-public housing assisted vacancies will be offered to a homeless/formerly homeless veteran that is either on the existing waiting list or who is referred to the respective property by an organization that refers people transitioning out of a shelter or temporary housing program of Holsten's choice. - 5.
+Notice to the waiting list will be done by mail thirty (30) days prior to adoption of the preference. - 3.
+The next two (2) non-public housing assisted vacancies will be offered to a homeless/formerly homeless veteran that is either on the existing waiting list or who is referred to the respective property by an organization that refers people transitioning out of a shelter or temporary housing program of Holsten's choice. - 4.
 Referrals for available units will be accepted from Volunteers of America or other agencies with successful experience with the preference population, pursuant to Paragraph V(d) of HUD Notice 2013-21.
 All applicants must comply with current requirements for applicants at the specific property, including income, age, and criminal/credit screening.
-Applicants who are denied will be provided with the basis of the denial in writing and offered the opportunity to establish if they are eligible for a reasonable accommodation under the Fair Housing Act. - 6.
-If after two (2) referrals from the selected referral agencies for an available turnover unit, an appropriate candidate is not identified, the unit will revert back to the standing waiting list to fill the vacancy. - 7.
-This preference can be amended as needed and/or removed with proper notification of such to all affected parties, including written notification to HUD.
+Applicants who are denied will be provided with the basis of the denial in writing and offered the opportunity to establish if they are eligible for a reasonable accommodation under the Fair Housing Act. - 5.
+If after two (2) referrals from the selected referral agencies for an available turnover unit, an appropriate candidate is not identified, the unit will revert back to the standing waiting list to fill the vacancy. - 6.
+This preference can be amended as needed and/or removed with proper notification of such to all affected parties, including written notification to HUD. - 7.
+This preference will be accommodated alongside with all other applicant preferences.
+The priority will be made based on time chronology If there is a conflict between this provision and any other prevailing document(s) regarding preference and applicant priority, the prevailing document shall take precedent.

-Holsten Tenant Selection Plan Addendum 3
+Holsten Tenant Selection Plan - Addendum 2

-Preferences for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking at Selected Properties Managed by Holsten.
+Preferences for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking and Accessibility Units at Selected Properties Managed by Holsten.